esrath99/Customer-Churn-Prediction/README.md

 # Project workflow

+**Dataset**: The dataset used in this project is focused on customer churn prediction for a telecommunications company.
+It contains 7043 rows and 21 columns

 **Data Preprocessing**: Handling duplicates and missing values.
 Encoding categorical features into numerical form.

 **Handling Imbalanced Data**: Since the dataset has an imbalance between churn and non-churn classes, the Synthetic Minority Oversampling Technique (SMOTETomek) is employed to balance the data